RustCrypto/utils/cmov/README.md

 instructions in constant-time, and that this property will hold for future Intel CPUs as well.

-This crate provides wrappers for the CMOV instructions implemented in terms of inline assembly as stabilized in Rust 1.59.
+This crate provides wrappers for the CMOV/CSEL instructions implemented using inline assembly as stabilized in Rust 1.59.
 This means the implementation is a black box that will not be rewritten by e.g. LLVM's architecture-specific lowerings, such as the [x86-cmov-conversion] pass.